School of Educational Foundations, Leadership and Policy Faculty Publications

 Availability via databases maintained by the United States National Library of Medicine.

 Booth, Margaret Zoller and Gerard, Jean Marie, "Self-Esteem and Academic Achievement: A Comparative Study of Adolescent Students in England and the United States" (2011).
-Educational Foundations, Leadership and Policy Faculty Publications.
+School of Educational Foundations, Leadership and Policy Faculty Publications.
 5.

 Start Page No.